- Rector, Rector's Office (Bruges campus)

 She has co-chaired the United Nations High-Level Panel on Internal Displacement from January 2020 to September 2021.

-Federica Mogherini is a member of the Board of Trustees of the International Crisis Group and of the Rockefeller Brothers Fund, Fellow of the German Marshall Fund, member of the Board of Directors of the Italian Institute for Foreign Affairs (IAI) and member of the American Academy of Arts & Sciences.
+Federica Mogherini is a member of the Board of Trustees of the International Crisis Group and of the Rockefeller Brothers Fund, Fellow of the German Marshall Fund, member of the Board of Directors of the Nuclear Threat Initiative (NTI) and of the Italian Institute for Foreign Affairs (IAI) and member of the American Academy of Arts & Sciences.
 She was a member of the High Level Reflection Group of the Council of Europe.
 She has a degree in Political Science from the University of Rome “La Sapienza”.

 She was born in Rome in 1973, lives in Belgium and has two daughters.